 I have a group of local entrepreneurs that I have handpicked to meet in my studio once a month to connect, gather and encourage one another.
 I highly encourage you to connect with other business owners and not just online.
 Have an intention meet up with others that are doing the hard things you are even if you are not running the same kinds of businesses.
 We need each other and can not do this alone.

 Building, growing and nurturing your own creatively made business is the most exciting and exhausting project you may ever take on.
 It will require you to dig deeper and more authentically than ever before but it also requires rest.
 Take one day in the whole week and step away.
 I promise it will all be waiting for you when you get back.
 Allow yourself to be refreshed and you will also watch new ideas grow like never before.
 We rest on Sunday but it can be any day of the week based on your family schedule or business model.
 Make it a mandatory part of your schedule and honor, honor, honor it.

 I would love to hear how YOU keep your motivation and focus while working from home.
 Comment below.
 If you like this post I would love to have you share it with your friends.

 If you are interested in building or growing your business I would love to talk with you.
 I have a small amount of consulting openings each month and would love to share my rates with you and help you build your own creative business.
-Our first LIVE business workshop in our studio here in Castle Rock, CO is SOLD OUT but you can be added to the waitlist.
+Our next LIVE business workshop is in Palm Springs in January 2019.
 You can read about that HERE.
-You can contact me at email@example.com with any questions or to be notified is there is an opening.
+You can contact me at email@example.com with any questions.

 If you are interested in reading more about our Building a Creatively Made Business Series: